COVID crisis in North Korea: What do we know? | DW | 02.07.2021

 "It's impossible to accurately gauge the impact, but it's clear the economy has been badly affected," he said.

-With far less foodstuffs being imported from China, the North's food shortages worsened after a bad harvest last year, with crops badly affected by two major typhoons that struck the nation's most important farming region.
+With far fewer foodstuffs being imported from China, North Korea's food shortages worsened after a bad harvest last year, with crops particularly affected by two major typhoons that struck the nation's most important farming region.

 "From what we are hearing, it seems very likely that the virus is spreading through the population there, which has to be a worry as they simply do not have the medical capabilities to treat people," she told DW.